LOCATION DORIAN SC+NC

 Redoximorphic features--masses of oxidized iron in shades of brown, yellow, or red and iron depletions in shades of brown, olive, or gray

-BCg or CBg horizons (where present):
+BCg or CBg horizons (if it occurs):

 Texture--sandy loam, sandy clay loam, clay loam, or sandy clay